Skip advert

 Sat-nav, stereo and infotainment

 The Junior breaks a long-time Alfa Romeo tradition of placing a pair of gorgeous, round analogue dials ahead of the driver by swapping them for a 10.25-inch digital driver’s display.
-It still sits beneath deep cowlings in the dash, though, and it’s even possible to mimic a classic instrument panel arrangement for a more authentic feel.
+It still sits beneath deep cowlings in the dash, though, and it’s even possible to set it to show a classic instrument panel arrangement for a more authentic feel.

-In contrast to the glitz and glamour of the MINI Aceman’s touchscreen, the Junior’s set-up is more understated, but most of the basics are good enough without being outstanding in any one area.
+In contrast to the glitz and glamour of a MINI Aceman’s touchscreen, the Junior’s set-up is more understated, but most of the basics are good enough without being outstanding in any one area.
+The central display is angled towards the driver, but has been embedded low down in the dashboard, which means you have to take your eyes off the road to read or interact with the screen.

 Advertisement - Article continues below